 Looking for fun and simple gross motor activities for preschoolers?
 Look no further!
-I collected (and will continue to add) lots of gross motor activities for children.
+I collected lots of gross motor activities for children that are simple and fun.

 Early childhood physical development includes gross motor development.
 It is the development of the large muscles in our body, the ones that help us walk, run, and simply move around.